mahikkaaa/Leetcode/README.md

 ## Languages Used

 To provide a comprehensive set of solutions, I have utilized multiple programming languages in this repository.
-Currently, the solutions are available in the following languages:
+Currently, the solutions are available in the following language:

 - Java